Skip to content

 idempotency_key: str | None # Idempotency-Key sent on the failing request (POSTs)

-class KneoRateLimited(KneoError):
+class KneoConflictError(KneoError):

 retry_after: float | None # Seconds parsed from the Retry-After header

+KneoServiceUnavailableError is a subclass of KneoServerError (catching KneoServerError also catches the 503 case).
 All other subclasses inherit from KneoError without adding fields.

 Status code → exception mapping